developersTimeout/Notes/README.md

 ### Governance ###

-The [Developer's Timeout](https://medium.com/developers-timeout) Community is lead by its founders, which normally will have a vote for key decisions.
+The [Developer's Timeout](https://medium.com/developers-timeout) is lead by its founders, which normally will have a vote for key decisions.
 But, as an open community, all interested members can and should contribute with ideas and be part of the decisions.

 Founders: